Nuitka/Nuitka/.github/ISSUE_TEMPLATE.md

 please check that you have provided at least the information below, and discard up to here:

-* Nuitka version, full Python version and Platform (Windows, OSX, Linux ...)
+* Nuitka version, full Python version, flavor, OS, etc. as output by this command (it does more than you think, and we are adding more all the time):

   > python -m nuitka --version

 * How did you install Nuitka and Python

-  Did you use pip, anaconda, deb, rpm, from source, in a virtualenv or not, this is very important usually.
+  Did you use pip, anaconda, deb, rpm, from source, git clone, then install into a virtualenv or not, this is very important usually.

 * The specific PyPI names and versions